Paul Simpson (footballer): Carlisle United

-Following his departure from Rochdale, Simpson moved back to his home town, where he became the manager of Carlisle United.
-He also played for the club.
+Following his departure from Rochdale, Simpson moved back to his home town, where he signed as a player for Carlisle United.
+Four games into the season manager Roddy Collins was sacked with the club bottom of the table.
+Simpson was asked to take over as manager.

 Carlisle were relegated to the Conference in his first year at Brunton Park, at a time when the club was struggling financially.
-A transfer embargo prevented new players being brought in and by December Carlisle were 15 points adrift, and despite an improved latter half of the season, the club were eventually relegated.
+A transfer embargo prevented new players being brought in and by December 2003 Carlisle were 15 points adrift, and despite an improved latter half of the season, the club were eventually relegated.
 However, he immediately led Carlisle back to League Two in 2004–05 as Conference National play-off winners.
 Following this, Simpson enjoyed perhaps his best season as a manager, leading Carlisle to double – promotion, winning promotion to League One as League Two champions.
 He was also named as the League Two Manager of the Year and in the League Managers Association statistics was the best manager in the country on points per game above Rafael Benítez.

 Simpson played his final game as a professional player on 6 May 2006 at Edgeley Park against Stockport County, the club he later managed, on a day where the two teams drew 0–0, meaning that Carlisle were promoted as champions.
 This marked the end of his playing career aged 39, after 24 years.